Gpetrak/sentinel-engine/README.rst

 Sentinel-Engine was created by **Senselab** within Crete-GIS project which received funding from the **REGION OF CRETE's** research program: Crete-GIS.

 Sentinel Engine is a project that execute tasks like searching, downloading, processing and uploading Sentinel data in GeoServer, without supervising from the user.
 The geographic area which is covered is the region of Crete.
-It connects with Copernicus Open Access Hub (https://scihub.copernicus.eu/dhus/) (it is mandatory to have an account), searches every day for new datasets, downloads new datasets, processes them and finally (if the user has an up and running GeoServer instance), uploads them on it.
+It is connected with Copernicus Open Access Hub (https://scihub.copernicus.eu/dhus/) (it is mandatory to have an account), searches every day for new datasets, downloads new datasets, processes them and finally (if the user has an up and running GeoServer instance), uploads them on it.

 The program developed and tested in Ubuntu 16.04.